andrewjahn/AndysBrainBook/docs/FunctionalConnectivity/CONN_ShortCourse/CONN_06_QA_Checks.rst

 Covariates (1st-level)
 **********************

-Another output from preprocessing is the creation of nuisance regressors, or covariates that represent signal that we are either uninterested in or are trying to disentangle from the signal that we are interseted in.
-Motion is a classic example of a nuisance regressor: We are typically uninterseted in signal generated by the subject moving around, and we want to remove any confounding effects of movement on the signal that we are intereseted in, such as resting-state signal.
+Another output from preprocessing is the creation of **nuisance regressors**, or covariates that represent signal that we are either uninterested in or are trying to disentangle from the signal that we are interested in.
+Motion is a classic example of a nuisance regressor: We are typically not interested in signal generated by the subject moving around, and we want to remove any confounding effects of movement on the signal that we are interested in, such as resting-state signal.

 Clicking on the ``Covariates (1st-level)`` tab reveals three covariates that have been generated by default: Realignment, QC_timeseries, and scrubbing.
-The realignment covariate is a set of six movement parameters representing movement, in millimeters, in the three translational and rotational directions.
+The realignment covariate is a set of six movement parameters representing movement in the three translational and rotational directions.
 (For more details about how motion correction works, see :ref:`this chapter <Motion_Correction>`.)
-Hovering the mouse around the movement parameters will display a vector of six numbers indicating the average motion in all six directions at that timepoint.
+Hovering the mouse around the movement parameters will display a vector of six numbers representing the average motion in all six directions at that timepoint.

 .. figure:: 06_realignment.png

 The second covariate, QC_timeseries, computes an additional measure of motion called **Framewise Displacement** (FD).
 This is a type of composite measure of all of the movement parameters, and the formula varies slightly between different research groups.
 The default in CONN is the FD computed by the ART toolbox; if you want to use another FD formula, click on the ``-covariate tools:`` menu and select ``compute new/derived first-level covariates``.
 This will open up another window with other options to choose from.

 The last covariate, ``scrubbing``, will display any volumes that have been modeled out of the data, or **scrubbed**.
-This subject was very still during the scanning, so no volumes have been scrubbed.
+This subject was very still during the scanning, so no volumes have been removed.

 Generating QA Plots
 *******************

-You can summarize all of the QA check we did above by clicking the ``QA plots`` button in the bottom-left corner of the CONN GUI.
+You can summarize all of the QA checks we did above by clicking the ``QA plots`` button in the bottom-left corner of the CONN GUI.
 In the window that opens up, click ``Create new report``, and label it whatever you want.
 Then click ``Create new plot``, and select any of the QA checks that you are interested in.
 The default ones that are highlighted will display checks such as the functional and structural data on the MNI template and the motion parameters.
 When you have chosen the QA plots that you want, click ``Start``.

 .. figure:: 06_QA_Plots.png

-As series of figures will be generated, one for each QA check that you selected.
-You can then click on the ``Export`` button to generate an HTML file that contains everything in a convenient file that can be accessed at any time.
+A series of figures will be generated, one for each QA check that you selected.
+You can then click on the ``Export`` button to generate an HTML file containing all of the QA checks.

 .. figure:: 06_QA_HTML.png